-And the same goes for the artists you'll find in American Artist magazine.
-Artists like
+And the same goes for the artists you'll find in The Artist Magazine.
+Artists who creates thoughtful

-figure paintings steeped in history and created with encaustic paints--a medium that goes back
+figure paintings steeped in history, or painters who create with encaustic paints--a medium that goes back

 to the days of the Egyptian pharaohs but has been all but forgotten.
-Or Steven
+Or artists like Steven

 envelope far past conventionality and makes paintings that are both intimate